Transferring your overseas licence

-Note: All document pages should be endorsed with a NAATI 'accreditation' stamp and signature.
-These endorsed pages include the translation and the copy of the translated document.
-You must also present the original document (licence).
+Note: All accreditation document pages must be endorsed with a NAATI 'accreditation' stamp and signature.
+These endorsed pages must include the translation and a copy of the translated document.
+You must also present the original licence document.

 However, documents with a 'recognition' NAATI stamp cannot be accepted.

 You will need to have your photograph taken for your driver's licence.
 Your photograph will be taken at a Driver and Vehicle Services Centre or regional agent or Photo Point location.
 Your signature will also need to be captured.

 If you have concerns regarding the photograph, please refer to our frequently asked questions.

 Driver's licences from Republic of Ireland or Hong Kong

 If your overseas driverís licence has been issued in the Republic of Ireland or Hong Kong, you do not need to obtain a verification letter from your Consulate.
 The Department of Transport will contact the road safety authority in Ireland or Hong Kong on your behalf to verify your licence details.

 Hong Kong driverís licence holders will need to complete a ďCustomer Consent to Obtain Information from Hong Kong Licensing Authority (E56C) formĒ at a Driver and Vehicle Services Centre or regional agent to allow us to verify your licence details.

 If your overseas driverís licence has been issued in New Zealand and you are unable to produce your New Zealand driverís licence document, a ĎCertificate of Particularsí or a letter verifying your licence details will be accepted.
 The Department of Transport will contact the New Zealand Traffic Authority on your behalf to confirm your driverís licence details before it can be accepted.